-Advised prerequisite: preceded or accompanied by EECS 215 or EECS 314, preceded by AEROSP 205, AEROSP 215 and AEROSP 225.
-(4 credits) First course of a two-semester sequence covering fundamentals of instrumentation and measurement and their application in engineering testing and experimentation.
+Advised prerequisite: Preceded by AEROSP 205, AEROSP 215, AEROSP 225, and PHYSICS 240 or PHYSICS 260.
+(4 credits)

+First course of a two-semester sequence covering fundamentals of instrumentation and measurement and their application in engineering testing and experimentation.
 Includes principles of analog and digital data acquisition, analysis of discrete measurement data, statistical assessment of hypotheses, design of experiments and similarity scaling of data.
-Emphasized development of skills for written communication and for working effectively in a team environment
+Emphasized development of skills for written communication and for working effectively in a team environment.
+CourseProfile (ATLAS)